July 3, 2011

 The Lake of Fire.
 Jesus described the sea and Hades giving up the dead which were in them, and they were judged.
-Every one of them was judged according to their deeds (Revelation 20:13, page 1939).
-Then death and Hades were thrown into the lake of fire, which is the second death (Revelation 20:14, page 1939).
-You may recall that the devil, the beast and the false prophet were all thrown into the lake of fire earlier (Revelation 20:10, page 1938).
+Every one of them was judged according to their deeds (Revelation 20:13).
+Then death and Hades were thrown into the lake of fire, which is the second death (Revelation 20:14).
+You may recall that the devil, the beast and the false prophet were all thrown into the lake of fire earlier (Revelation 20:10).
 Now, after the names of all unbelievers were not found written in the book of life, we see the great and the small unbelievers thrown into the lake of fire.
 We know from this passage that unbelievers face one judgment at the great white throne, after the heavens and earth are destroyed.
 For every person who appears before the great white throne judgment, God renders only one verdict: guilty.
 For every guilty person, the penalty imposed, perfectly fitting the crime, is eternal torment in the lake of fire.
 Tomorrow we will see that believers have a different destiny as part of their resurrection of life.
 We should be ever more grateful that God has delivered us from the eternal penalty of the lake of fire by His grace in the Lord Jesus Christ.

 So we learn more about Judgments and Decrees today.

 ● Every unbeliever will appear before the great white throne of God to be judged for their deeds, which Jesus called the resurrection of judgment.